|

 Seth said:As for Jesus... the genealogies listed in Matthew and Luke are contradictory.
 It lists different family trees for Jesus, which is significant, if you want to claim that he was a descendant of David.

 How can Yeshua have a genealogy without having a biological father?
-Very simply, in legal terms, Joseph was Yeshua's father (look at it as a step-son who has all the rights and privileges of an adopted son).
+Very simply, in legal terms, Joseph was Yeshua's legal father (look at it as a step-son who has all the rights and privileges of an adopted son).
 Thus, the genealogy of Joseph was legally applied to Yeshua.

 There is no contradiction.